| Real Name | Jean-Bertrand Aristide |

 Congregations served | St. Jean Bosco Church, Port-au-Prince |

-Aristide was appointed to a parish in Port-au-Prince in 1982 after completing his studies to become a priest.
+Aristide was appointed to a parish in Port-au-Prince in 1982 after completing his studies to become a priest of the Catholic Church.
+As a priest, he taught liberation theology and, as president, he attempted to normalize Afro-Creole culture, including Vodou religion, in Haiti.[1][2][3]
 He became a focal point for the pro-democracy movement, first under Jean-Claude "Baby Doc" Duvalier and then under the military transition regime which followed.
-He won the 1990–91 Haitian presidential election with 67% of the vote but was ousted just months later in the September 1991 military coup.
-The coup regime collapsed in 1994 under U.S. pressure and threat of force (Operation Uphold Democracy), and Aristide was president again from 1994 to 1996 and from 2001 to 2004.
+Aristide won the December 1990 presidential election, which was seen as the first free and fair election in Haitian history, with 67% of the vote, but was ousted just months later in the September 1991 military coup.
+His first presidency began political reforms and introduced a moderate economic program.
+Aristide went into exile because of the coup, and after negotiations with the military regime did not resolve the crisis, U.S. pressure and threat of force in Operation Uphold Democracy caused its removal.

-Aristide was ousted again in a 2004 coup d'état after right-wing ex-army paramilitary units invaded the country from across the Dominican border.
-Aristide and many others have alleged that the United States had a role in orchestrating the second coup against him.[6]
-In 2022, numerous Haitian and French officials told The New York Times that France and the United States had effectively overthrown Aristide by pressuring him to step down, though this was denied by James Foley, U.S. Ambassador to Haiti at the time of the coup.[7][8]
+Aristide was ousted again in a February 2004 coup d'état after right-wing ex-army paramilitary members invaded the country from across the Dominican border.
+Aristide and many others have alleged that the United States had a role in orchestrating the second coup against him.[5]
+In 2022, numerous Haitian and French officials told The New York Times that France and the United States had effectively overthrown Aristide by pressuring him to step down, though this was denied by James Foley, U.S. Ambassador to Haiti at the time of the coup.[6][7]
+After the second coup against him, Aristide went into exile in the Central African Republic[5] and South Africa.
+He returned to Haiti in 2011 after seven years in exile.[8]
+Since his return he has focused on the work of his foundation and university.
+Aristide remains popular among Haitians, though there is controversy over violence by his supporters and allegations of his involvement in corruption.[4]

 Background and church vocation